oracle-livelabs/apex/online-book-store-app/12-onboarding/12-onboarding.md

 ## Task 6: Run the Application

 1. Run the application and click **New here?
-Sign Up** to create a new account.
+SignUp** to create a new account.

     ![Click My Apps](images/12-6-1.png " ")